CodeCraftsmanSandeep/everything_is_logical/data_structures/linear_data_structures/linkedLists/readme.md

 Based on storage of node:
 	1) Singly linked list
 	2) Doubly linked list
-		a) A memory effecient double linked list: XOR linked list
+		a) A memory effecient double linked list: XOR linked list.
+[My xor linked list](XorLinkedList.cpp)
+			- Given a arbitary node in XOR linked list, we cannot move forward (or) backward from that node unlike Doubly linked list

 # Well known problems
 - detect and remove cycle from linked list: